The Ultimate Discounts And Savings Guide for People with Disabilities — 60+ Discounts To Take Advantage Of Now

 Helpful resources for people with disabilities

-There are a number of non-profit organizations out there dedicated to helping people with disabilities find work, access resources, and have fun.
-Here are some organizations that are worth checking out:
+And that wasn’t a comprehensive list by any means, there are tons of non-profit organizations dedicated to helping people with disabilities find work, access resources, and have fun.

 Special Olympics.
 Has sporting events for people with intellectual disabilities around the globe.

 American Association of People With Disabilities.
 An advocacy organization aimed at increasing the political and economic power of people with disabilities.

 They offer voting initiatives, summer internship programs, mentoring, and more.